vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

   - **Sub Problem** — is a smaller, more manageable instance of the original problem.
 - **Problem-Solving Strategy** — is a method of approaching a problem to find a solution.
 - **Divide-and-Conquer** — is a strategy that consists of 3 steps:
-  1. **Divide** — brake down original problem into smaller, more manageable sub-problems.
+  1. **Divide** — brake down original problem into smaller, more manageable subproblems.
   2. **Conquer** — solve each sub-problem independently.
   3. **Combine** — combine those solutions to form solution to the original problem.
 - **Decrease and Conquer** — is a variation, which leaves only required subproblem and discards other, that are not considered further in the solution process because they don't contain the solution to the original problem, therefore this approach just simply reduces the size of the original problem; e.g. binary search divides problem in halves, but search occurs only in one.